The 6 step workplace conflict resolution process

 Apologize and move on

-Once there has been a conversation about the matter at hand, this final step is crucial.
-You have to apologize/accept the apology, whichever is applicable in your situation and move on.
+This final step is crucial once there has been a conversation about the matter at hand.
+You have to apologize/accept the apology, whichever is applicable in your situation, and move on.

 On the other end, you have to forgive the other person and move on.
 If you continue to hold on to negative feelings regarding the situation or person, it can add to toxicity in the workplace and become more of a distraction than it needs to be.